 • Liabilities are restricted to the amount invested

-The Articles of Association are the rules that your business will follow under that blueprint, determining how the company will operate within that structure to work toward those objectives.
+The Articles of Association are the legal forms that your business will follow under that blueprint.
+They determine how the company will operate within that structure to achieve those objectives.

 This is an overview of the required and recommended content for your Memorandum of Association: